adamhnielsen/final_project/EDLD651_Final_Presentation.md

 - Used "select" and "filter"
 - Can now use papaja to write APA paper & add citations
 - Gained familiarity with Rpres
+- Used "scan" package for anticipated data graphs for dissertation proposal

 Chris
 ======================================================